How Standard Certification Can Drive New Customer Growth

 This kind of certification is an appropriate choice for companies looking to reduce their environmental impact and show concrete evidence of doing so for the sake of their stakeholders.

-The OHSAS 18001 standard, soon to become ISO 45001, is also known as the International Occupational Health and Safety Management Standard.
-OHSAS 18001 provides guidelines for occupational health and safety (OHS), including managing risks and ensuring compliance with federal regulations.
+The ISO 45001 is also known as the International Occupational Health and Safety Standard.
+ISO 45001 provides guidelines for occupational health and safety (OHS), including managing risks and ensuring compliance with federal regulations.
 Instead of focusing on products or processes themselves, this standard primarily addresses employee interactions with the products and processes.

-Today, certifying agencies have issued over 90,000 OHSAS 18001 certifications to organizations across 127 countries.
-By following the guidelines set down by OHSAS 18001, businesses can achieve the following:
+By following the guidelines set down by ISO 45001, businesses can achieve the following:

-If you’re looking for a way to minimize workplace incidents and show that your company is implementing best-practice safety management, OHSAS 18001 may be the best certification for your organization.
+If you’re looking for a way to minimize workplace incidents and show that your company is implementing best-practice safety management, ISO 45001 may be the best certification for your organization.

 ISO 27001 — Information Security Management System